-Is NSCS only for freshman and sophomores?
+Is NSCS only for freshmen and sophomores?
 Is it just for undergrads?

 Students are invited to join in their first or second year of college.
 However, once you become a member, you’re always a member.
-Members of all class standing are encouraged to be involved in their chapter, and they can take advantage of NSCS’ benefits throughout their college career and even after graduation.
+Members of all class standings are encouraged to be involved in their chapter; they can take advantage of NSCS’ benefits throughout their college career and even after graduation.

 What kinds of scholarships does NSCS have?

 NSCS understands how difficult it can be to fund an education, so we’ve made offering scholarships to our members a high priority.
 These include Merit Award scholarships, Study Abroad scholarships, graduate-study scholarships, several program-specific scholarships, and much more.

 What if my GPA drops below a 3.4?

 Since all NSCS members met our academic criteria, we will never revoke someone’s membership.
 If a student’s GPA were to drop during a challenging semester, we hope the student would use NSCS’ resources to improve future grades.
 However, a low GPA may affect scholarship eligibility for some of our scholarships, most of which require a GPA of at least 3.4.

 The membership fee is used to provide a variety of benefits and services to members.
 These include funding for chapter activities, a personalized diploma, a chapter Induction Ceremony, networking and career resources, scholarships, awards, programs, and events.
 The fee also helps offset NSCS’ administrative costs.
 NSCS is a 501(c)3, a nonprofit organization, so all income is used for the development and operation of the Society.